michael-gazda/nameservice/spec/03_keepers.md

 # The Keeper

-Keeper maintains the link to storage and exposes getter/setter methods for the various parts of the state machine.
+The Keeper maintains the link to storage and exposes getter/setter methods for the various parts of the state machine.
 The nameservice module has a single keeper which connects the nameservice to the bank, codec and types modules.